Eduard6421/RONLI/README.md

 ## Usage <a name="usage"></a>

-The training and testing of the models is done solely one one command:
+The training and testing of the models is performed with one command:
 ```
     python -m main_script --model [model_name]  -subtype [model_subtype]  --subset [data_subset]
 ```